quixio/quix-streams/docs/write.md

-The StreamEndType can be one of:
+The `StreamEndType` can be one of the following possible end types:

 | StreamEndType | Description                                                         |
 | ------------- | ------------------------------------------------------------------- |
 | Closed        | The stream was closed normally                                      |
 | Aborted       | The stream was aborted by your code for your own reasons            |
 | Terminated    | The stream was terminated unexpectedly while data was being written |

-Possible end types

 ## Writing Parameter Data